BlueProtocol/einrain-rs/README.md

 - `/help <command>`: Returns information on the given command or all commands
 - `~register <global>`: Registers slash commands with the guild or global (Owner only)
 - `~unregister <global>`: Unregisters slash commands with the guild or global (Owner only)
+- Logging
+- Class information stored in an easy to modify JSON format and serialized at compile time
+- Modularized command structure

 ### Setup